baomidou/mybatis-plus-doc/src/content/docs/en/guides/key-generator.md

   order: 11
 ---

-In MyBatis-Plus, the primary key generation strategy is an important concept that determines how to generate unique primary key values for records in database tables.
+In MyBatis-Plus, the primary key generation strategy is an important concept that determines how unique primary key values are generated for records in database tables.
 Below is a detailed explanation and configuration methods for primary key generation strategies.

-## Overview of Primary Key Generation Strategy
+## Primary Key Generation Strategy Overview

 The primary key generation strategy must use the `INPUT` type, which means the primary key value needs to be provided by the user when inserting data.
 MyBatis-Plus supports defining the `@KeySequence` annotation in a parent class, which can be inherited and used by child classes.

 Starting from version 3.3.0, MyBatis-Plus automatically recognizes the primary key type, so manual specification of the primary key type is no longer required.

-MyBatis-Plus natively supports primary key generation strategies for various databases, including:
+MyBatis-Plus has built-in support for primary key generation strategies for various databases, including:

 - DB2KeyGenerator
 - H2KeyGenerator